mad-lab-fau/mad-gui/docs/customization.rst

    <details>
    <summary><font color="#0000FF">4.
 Pass algorithm and label class to GUI</font> (click to show code)</summary>

-In the examples from 3.1/3.2 we are using the label class `Activity.name()`, which is "Activity Label".
+In the examples from 3.1/3.2 we are using the label class `MyLabel.name()`, which is "Exemplary Label".
 This must have been passed to `start_gui`, otherwise the algorithm won't work.
 Also you have to pass the algorithm itself to the GUI:

 .. code-block:: python

-   from custom_algorithm import CustomAlgorithm
+   from custom_algorithm import CustomAlgorithm from mad_gui import start_gui

-    class Activity(BaseRegionLabel):
+    class MyLabel(BaseRegionLabel):
-        name = "Activity Label"
+        name = "Exemplary Label"
         min_height = 0
-        max_height = 0.8
+        max_height = 1

-    start_gui(plugins=[MyAlgorithm], labels=[Activity])
+    start_gui(plugins=[MyAlgorithm], labels=[MyLabel])

-You can, also use other custom labels.
+However, you can also use other custom labels.
-All necessary information about this, should be available in :ref:`custom labels`.
+All necessary information about custom labels, should be available in :ref:`custom labels`.

 .. _implement exporter: